rethinkdb/rethinkdb-rs/api/javascript/control-structures/js.md

 `timeout` is the number of seconds before `r.js` times out.
 The default value is 5 seconds.

+{% infobox %}
+Whenever possible, you should use native ReQL commands rather than `r.js` for better performance.
+{% endinfobox %}

 __Example:__ Concatenate two strings using JavaScript.

 ```js